fanjunkai1/NSDNet/README.md

   journal={arXiv preprint arXiv:2303.04940},
   year={2023}
 }

+@inproceedings{fan2024driving,
+  title={Driving-Video Dehazing with Non-Aligned Regularization for Safety Assistance}, author={Fan, Junkai and Weng, Jiangwei and Wang, Kun and Yang, Yijun and Qian, Jianjun and Li, Jun and Yang, Jian}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={26109--26119}, year={2024}
+}
 ```

 ## Acknowledgment
 This code is based on the [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 Thank them for their outstanding work.

 ## Contact
-Should you have any question or suggestion, please contact junkai.fan@njust.edu.cn.
+If you have any question or suggestion, please contact junkai.fan@njust.edu.cn.